Each week, TEES Research Development distributes a newsletter highlighting funding opportunities and news for engineering principal investigators.

-For vouchers, please send scanned copies of your receipts with the pertinent TEES-FAMIS account information to email@example.com.
-We will then prepare the voucher(s) on your behalf in the BuySpeed procurement system (often referred to as “Buy A&M” or “BAM”) and allow you the opportunity to review/approve the expenses before they are processed.
-We will continue to work with your institution to make sure the appropriate approval routing paths are set up in BAM to accommodate this.
+For delegated purchase invoices, please send scanned copies of your receipts/invoices with the pertinent TEES-FAMIS account information to email@example.com.
+Non-PO based invoices will be prepared on your behalf in AggieBuy and allow you the opportunity to review/approve the expenses before being processed.

-TEES will continue to provide these centralized procurement processing services until such time that the BAM system has been fully implemented by your respective institution.
+TEES will continue to provide these centralized procurement processing services until such time that the AggieBuy system has been fully implemented by your respective institution.

-Please send scanned copies of travel receipts with pertinent TEES account information to the TEES Fiscal Office at email@example.com.
-We will then prepare travel reimbursements on your behalf.
-TEES will continue to provide centralized travel processing services until your institution has the ability to process TEES-related travel in FAMIS/Concur.
+Please send scanned copies of travel receipts with pertinent TEES account information to email@example.com.
+TEES will prepare travel reimbursements on your behalf.
+TEES will continue to provide centralized travel processing services until your institution has the ability to process TEES-related travel.

 For general questions about your accounts, including balances and reports, contact:

-For general questions about processing travel in FAMIS/Concur or purchasing vouchers in FAMIS/BAM, contact:
+For general questions about processing travel or credit card charges in Concur or non-PO based invoices in AggieBuy, contact:

-For general questions about processing purchase requisitions in FAMIS/BAM, contact:
+For general questions about processing purchase requisitions, contact:

-For questions about FAMIS access, security, and routing paths, contact:
+For questions about AggieBuy /FAMIS access, security, and routing paths, contact: